mark-claypool/bbr/README.md

 does not support restarting a flow from idle, a special case in BBR.
 See Section 4.3.4.4.

-+ BBR' only transitions from PROBE_RTT to PROBE_BW while BBR has an additional transition from PROBE_RTT to STARTUP.
++ BBR' only transitions to/from PROBE_RTT from PROBE_BW, while BBR has
+additional transitions for PROBE_RTT.
 See Section 4.3.5.

-+ BBR' supports congestion window (cwnd) manipulation, but does not adjust cwnd targets in all the cases that BBR does (e.g., during loss recovery).
-See Section 4.2.3.

 + BBR' does not include the "send quantum" in BBR which is used to amortize per-packet host overheads involved in the sending process.
-Supposedly, this can be helpful at low rates with small packets.
+The send quantum parameter can be helpful at low rates with small packets.
 See Section 4.2.2.

 ## <a name="refs"></a>REFERENCES